LCIF Icon - Disaster Relief

 Updates:

-April 2026 From DG Visone -- At our Winter Conference, we held an important session on Disaster Preparedness featuring presentations from Past Council Chair Marty Alford, Church World Services, and our District Chair.
-The purpose of the session was to help educate our district and clubs on disaster preparedness, identify ways Lions can engage locally, review available resources and equipment that can support response efforts, and share how our Multiple District is working collaboratively to build a consistent statewide framework for Lions service in this critical area.
+April 2026 From DG Visone -- At our Winter Conference, we held an important session on Disaster Preparedness featuring presentations from PCC Marty Alford, Church World Services, and our District Chair.
+The purpose of the session was to help educate us about disaster preparedness, identify ways Lions can engage locally, review available resources and equipment that can support response efforts, and share how our Multiple District is working collaboratively to build a consistent statewide framework for Lions service in this critical area.

 Since that conference, Districts 24-L, 24-C, and 24-I have continued meeting to develop a coordinated plan to bring this vision to life.
-At the MD24 level, it was agreed that each district should apply for a Lions Clubs International Disaster Preparedness Grant as a foundational step in building this unified statewide strategy.
+At the MD24 level, each district is applying for an LCI Disaster Preparedness Grant as a foundational step in building a unified statewide strategy.
+Grants are 25% / 75% matching, requiring District 24-L to contribute $1,680, which will be matched by $5,000 from LCI for a total of $6,680.

 This grant application, along with our ongoing coordination with the other two districts, represents the beginning of a consolidated and synchronized plan for Lions across Virginia to work alongside our communities and local and state agencies in both disaster preparedness and disaster relief.